NMillard/learnings/java/java-spring-jpa.md

 ## Testing

 Best practice is to _not_ rely on mocks for database interactions tests.
 Instead, spin up database containers and connect to them in order to use real SQL queries in tests.
+However, when you experiment, you'd rather want to use a container that doesn't shut down once the test exits.
+We'll look at this scenario soon.

 Add the following dependencies to the pom.
 ```xml